North vs Reed Elementary: A C and a B in Leander ISD Compared (2024-25 TEA)

 Ready to Find Your Home?

-Leander ISD has a lot of options in the Cedar Park area, and I know these neighborhoods inside and out.
+Leander ISD has a lot of options across Leander and Cedar Park, and I know these neighborhoods inside and out.
 Lets find the right fit for your budget and priorities.
 Get in touch and lets make it happen.

 Schedule a Consultation